 Major changes (refer to separate posts for further details)

-Due to the scale of some of the expected changes, we have prepared separate posts with detailed guidance for relevant specialists
+Due to the scale of some of the changes, we have prepared separate posts with detailed guidance for relevant specialists

 - Developmental disorder simplification